 He also set about reworking the brewery's core range, slimming it down to a somewhat flexible foursome: Common, Reserved, Extra and Vintage that are distinctly different from each other, not tied too closely to a particular style and likely to evolve around the year.
 He's also been playing with barrels too.
 As ever, if you want to taste them, you pretty much have to travel to Freo as kegs very, very rarely appear outside the venue.

 Craig has since moved on to become head brewer at Fury & Son in Victoria, with well travelled WA brewer Mal Secourable taking up the reins.
-There, he continues to create seasonals, frequently influenced by European styles, including a WA Beer Week collab with Artisan and Cellarbrations Superstore that made out Best New Beers of 2016 list.
+There, he continues to create seasonals, frequently influenced by European styles, including a WA Beer Week collab with Artisan and Cellarbrations Superstore, Tripel Treating, that made our Best New Beers of 2016 list.

 The Monk was given a refit in 2014, with a look that sees it decked out with lavish brown leather booths, open planned dining and repurposed 90 year-old wooden sleepers.
 Owners Tom Brooking and Janelle Mikulic are architect and interior designer and wanted to offer locals and tourists a warmer feel.
 Another new addition was The Barrel Room, which houses two long tables made from the sleepers as well as 30 barrels for the brewery's ageing and souring program.